What You Need to Know Before Becoming a Pediatric Nurse

 - Teach patients and their families how to manage illnesses or injuries

-Pediatric nurses have a lot of options as they can work in many subspecialties within pediatrics throughout their careers.
-Their work includes substantial patient contact time and these nurses may form close relationships with the patients and their families.
+Pediatric nurses have a lot of options as they can work in many subspecialties within the field throughout their careers.
+Their work includes substantial patient contact time, and these nurses may form close relationships with the patients and their families.

-Under the umbrella of pediatrics you may find opportunities for even more specialized nursing work.
-Let’s take a closer look at two relatively common areas—pediatric oncology and pediatric intensive care unit nursing.
+Under the umbrella of pediatrics, you may find opportunities for even more specialized nursing work.
+Let’s take a closer look at two of the more common types of pediatric nurses: pediatric oncology and pediatric intensive care unit nursing.